 The source (right) and the heir - although without the availability of suitable power supplies the whole concept continues to be a fantasy only for now

-The choice of ASRock To launch the new ATX12VO technology on board ATX Relatively large (especially in relation to its modest number of features and connections) it is somewhat puzzling, as the main advantage of reducing the amount of electrical wires in the case will be reflected in particularly compact cases where any tiny volume savings may allow more efficient airflow and cooling - but we are still happy to see There is some progress on the subject, and it is believed that we will soon see more models and more manufacturers joining the trend and increasing the selection for consumers.
-Now we only have to wait for the official announcement of power supplies that provide only 12 volts in accordance with the ATX12VO standard - some of which we have already met at CES 2020 exhibitions earlier this year, albeit so far without commercial launches.
+The choice of ASRock The launch of the new ATX12VO technology in a relatively large ATX board (especially in relation to its modest number of features and connections) is somewhat puzzling, as the main benefit of reducing the amount of electrical wires in the chassis will be reflected in particularly compact chassis where any tiny volume savings can allow effective airflow and cooling More - but we are still happy to see that there is some progress on the subject, and believe that we will soon see more models and more manufacturers joining the trend and increasing the selection for consumers.
+Now all we have left to do is wait for the official announcement of power supplies that provide only 12 volts in line with the ATX12VO standard - some of which we already met at CES 2020 shows earlier this year, albeit so far without commercial launches.

 Do you believe the new device will catch on and become the default on the market, or the old massive connection won't go away without a fight?
 Let's talk about it with everyone in the comments.